turchenkoalex/kotlet/README.md

 ##### Custom metrics

-Also, you can add custom metrics with implementation of `kotlet.metrics.MetricsCollector` interface.
+Also, you can define your own metrics collector by implementing the `kotlet.metrics.MetricsCollector` interface, like in the example below:

 ```kotlin
 class MyMetricsCollector : MetricsCollector {